cskartikey/Sonar/README.md

 # Sonar

-Since Hack Club's Slack is not on Enterprise Grid, certain admin.* API endpoints are not available, making audit logs and moderation more challenging. **Sonar** leverages the available endpoints to improve moderation capabilities.
+Since Hack Club's Slack is not on Enterprise Grid, admin.* API endpoints are not available, making audit logs and moderation more challenging. **Sonar** leverages the available endpoints to improve moderation capabilities.

 ## Running it Locally